smyaseen/FRMS-Java-JavaFX-MySQL/README.md

    IF having problem in import then we have provided pic of schema

-	a. make db with name frms
+	a. make db with name frmsz<br>
-	b. create one table name with flights and one with passengers
+	b. create one table name with flights and one with passengers<br>
-	c. create same tables with same table name and same column name, types and primary key and everything pic has in db folder...
+	c. create same tables with same table name and<br>
+	same column name, types and primary key and everything pic has in db folder...